ghiottolino/android-quiz-template/readme.txt

 TODOs:

 GAME:
-* add generic game

 * add explanations to answers: they could be automatically generated (most feminine words in german finish with e)
 * add generic attribute to questions/answers: they could be used for insert additional information (translation)
 * add statistics

+* save and load session
+* implement reset

 APP:
 *make it a library...somehow...

 LAYOUT:
-* add menu icon in the action bar for android 2.x
+* look for icons